ariv3ra/lshift/README.md

 ======
 Install OpenShift on Linode Custom Kernels using the CentOS 7 images

+#Note: This is not complete at all :-)

 ###Purpose:

 This project guides users in creating a custom linux kernel that will enable you to install OpenShift Origin on a Linode Virtual Private Server.